MTE API Relay

 In an ideal situation, a customer will already have (or plan to create):

-- An application that sends HTTP Requests to another RESTful API Service.
+- A server application that sends HTTP requests to another server or service.

 Prerequisites and Requirements